On the exact feasibility of convex scenario programs with discarded constraints: Abstract

 \section{Abstract}

-We revisit the so-called sampling and discarding approach used to quantify the probability of violation of a scenario solution when some of the original samples are allowed to be discarded.
-We propose a scheme that consists of a cascade of optimization problems, where at each step we remove a superset of the active constraints.
-By relying on results from compression learning theory, we produce a tighter bound for the probability of violation of the obtained solution than existing state-of-the-art one.
-Besides, we show that the proposed bound is tight by exhibiting a class of optimization problems that achieves the given upper bound.
-The improvement of the proposed methodology with respect to a scenario discarding scheme based on a greedy removal strategy is shown by means of an analytic example and a resource sharing linear program.
+We revisit the so-called sampling and discarding approach used to quantify the probability of constraint violation of a solution to convex scenario programs when some of the original samples are allowed to be discarded.
+Motivated by two scenario programs that possess analytic solutions and the fact that the existing bound for scenario programs with discarded constraints is not tight, we analyze a removal scheme that consists of a cascade of optimization problems, where at each step we remove a superset of the active constraints.
+By relying on results from compression learning theory, we show that such a removal scheme leads to less conservative bounds for the probability of constraint violation than the existing ones.
+We also show that the proposed bound is tight by characterizing a class of optimization problems that achieves the given upper bound.
+The performance improvement of the proposed methodology is illustrated by an example that involves a resource sharing linear program.